gregleongf/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 If you're currently using k8s to deploy PostHog, you have three options.

-The easiest option is to [migrate to PostHog Cloud].
-We'll take care of everything, and it often works out much cheaper.
-For folks who had to self host to keep their data in the EU, we now offer PostHog EU Cloud.
+The easiest option is to [migrate to PostHog Cloud](/docs/migrate/migrate-between-cloud-and-self-hosted).
+PostHog Cloud ensures you always have the latest features and often works out much cheaper too.
+For folks who had to self host to keep their data in the EU, we now offer [PostHog EU Cloud](/eu).

 You can also continue using PostHog as you are now.
 We'll still provide security updates.
 Unfortunately we'll no longer be able to provide community support for Kubernetes deployments.
 If you're a paid customer using Kubernetes, we'll contact you separately.